 On successful completion of probation and/or induction, Tenure will be awarded by Academic Council on the recommendation of the Tenure Committee which acts upon the advice of Schools/Colleges.

+This section contains a summary of a UCD policy, however, in all cases the Policy remains the definitive source of information on the topic.
 Read more about the tenure and what's required in the Induction and Award of Tenure to the Grades of Lecturer Assistant Professor Associate Professor Policy

 Tenure application process